soasrsamh/anomaly_detection/README.md

 from operator import itemgetter

 # Passes the test:
-While run.sh and run_tests.sh work fine on my computer using Cygwin.
+run.sh and run_tests.sh seem to work fine on my computer using Cygwin.
-Screenshot of "1 of 1 tests passed" is below.
+A screenshot of "1 of 1 tests passed" is below for the test data.

 <img src="./images/PassesTest.JPG" width="2000">